Imperative process algebra and models of computation: The Imperative Process Algebra

 The axioms of \ACPet\ are presented in Table~\ref{axioms-ACPet}.

-In these equations, $a$, $b$, and $\alpha$ stand for arbitrary constants of \ACPet\ other than $\ep$,\, $H$ stands for an arbitrary subset of $\Act$ or the set $\Actt$, and $I$ stands for an arbitrary subset [2] of $\Act$.
+In this table, $a$, $b$, and $\alpha$ stand for arbitrary members of $\Acttd$,\, $H$ stands for an arbitrary subset of $\Act$ or the [2] set $\Actt$, and $I$ stands for an arbitrary subset of $\Act$.
 So, CM3, CM7, D0--D4, T0--T4, and BE are actually axiom schemas.
 In this paper, axiom schemas will usually be referred to as axioms.

 The term $\encap{\Actt}\!(x) \seqc \encap{\Actt}\!(y)$ occurring in axiom CM1E is needed to handle successful termination in the presence of $\ep$: it stands for the process that behaves the same as $\ep$ if both $x$ and $y$ stand for a process that has the option to behave the same as $\ep$ and it stands for the process that behaves the same as $\dead$ otherwise.
 In~\cite[Section~5.3]{BW90}, the symbol $\surd$ is used instead of $\encap{\Actt}$.